The History of Memorial Day

 During that first national celebration, former Union Gen. and sitting Ohio Congressman James Garfield made a speech at Arlington National Cemetery, after which 5,000 participants helped to decorate the graves of the more than 20,000 Union and Confederate soldiers who were buried there.

 “We do not know one promise these men made, one pledge they gave, one word they spoke; but we do know they summed up and perfected, by one supreme act, the highest virtues of men and citizens.
 For love of country they accepted death, and thus resolved all doubts, and made immortal their patriotism and their virtue.”– James A. Garfield

 May 30, 1868 Arlington National Cemetery

-This event was inspired by local observances of the day that had taken place in several towns throughout America in the three years after the Civil War.
-In 1873, New York was the first state to designate Memorial Day as a legal holiday.
+Memorial Day was inspired by local observances of the day that had taken place in several towns, New York was the first state to designate Memorial Day as a legal holiday.
 By the late 1800s, many more cities and communities observed Memorial Day, and several states had declared it a legal holiday.
 After World War I, it became an occasion for honoring those who died in all of America’s wars and was then more widely established as a national holiday throughout the United States.

 Memorial Day is celebrated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
 Traditionally, the President or Vice President lays a wreath at the Tomb of the Unknown Soldier.
 About 5,000 people attend the ceremony annually.